 - Feelies: As became standard for Infocom games, all the text-based Zork games after the original trilogy came with several feelies.
 Almost all were essential for completing their respective game.

-- Featureless Protagonist: Former Trope Namer, as AFGNCAAP.What's your name? (pause) Okay.
+- Featureless Protagonist: Zork: Grand Inquisitor is the Former Trope Namer, as AFGNCAAP.What's your name? (pause) Okay.
 I'll just call you Ageless-Faceless-Gender-Neutral-Culturally-Ambiguous-Adventure-Person.
 AFGNCAAP for short.

 - Fox-Chicken-Grain Puzzle: In Zork Zero.